 Ganesh Chaturthi puja vidhi performs with all sixteen rituals along with puja Mantras.
 There are four main rituals done by the Ganesh Pandals for Ganesh Puja.

 - Pranapratishhtha – the process of infusing the deity into a murti or idol.

 - Shhodashopachara – 16 forms of paying tribute to Ganesha.

 - Uttarpuja – Puja after which the idol could be shifted after its infusion.

 - Ganpati Visarjan – immersion of the Idol in the river.

 - First of all, establish the idol of Lord Ganesha at your home.
-As per Vastu the northeast corner of the house is associated with bringing prosperity and happiness.
+As per Vastu the northeast corner of the house associates with bringing prosperity and happiness.
 Select the northeast corner of your house for Ganesh Puja which should be clean and calm.

-- House is cleaned and sprinkled with ganga water especially in the place where the Idol of Lord Ganesha is to be placed.
+- Clean the house and sprinkled with ganga water; especially in the place where the Idol of Lord Ganesha is to be placed.

 - Arrange a bright dress for the idol and place diyas for the puja.